Behavioral Attenuation

 "De Gustibus" and Disputes about Reference Dependence

-Revising for The Review of Economic Studies
+Revised for The Review of Economic Studies

 with Pol Campos-Mercade, Lorenz Goette, Alex Kellogg and Charles Sprenger